mleduque/Forgotten-Armament/README.md

 ### Update Weapon Fighting Styles (2H Weapons, 1H Weapons, Sword & Shield)

+PLEASE NOTE THIS IS BETA!
+THESE NUMBERS CAN BE ADJUSTED AND FEEDBACK IS WELCOME FOR BALANCING PURPOSES!

 TWO-HANDED: This fighting style allows the character to use a two-handed melee weapon and receive special bonuses.

 Proficient (1 slot): The wielder gets a +1 bonus to damage rolls and a -2 bonus to Speed Factor when using a two-handed weapon.